-The amount of geo-referenced catch and effort data not reported to the IOTC Secretariat is much larger than for nominal catches (Fig. 3).
-Information is particularly limited for neritic species (i.e., neritic tunas and seerfish) for which catch and effort data were missing for the strata accounting for 63.7% of total nominal catches between 2012 and 2018.
-Catch and effort data are also not available in large part for billfish species, i.e., for strata accounting for more than 42% of total nominal catch of billfish species between 2012 and 2018.
-Nevertheless, the situation has improved for all IOTC species over the last decade as shown by the increasing percentage of nominal catch data for which catch and effort data are available (Fig. 3).
+The amount of geo-referenced catch and effort data not reported to the IOTC Secretariat is larger than for nominal catches (Fig. 3).
+Information is particularly limited for neritic species (i.e., neritic tunas and seerfish) for which catch and effort data were missing for strata accounting for 63.7% of total nominal catches between 2012 and 2018.
+Besides neritic tunas, bilfish species also present particularly low levels of geo-referenced data, which only cover strata accounting for around 42% of total nominal catches between 2012 and 2018.
+Nevertheless, the situation has improved for all IOTC species over the last five years, with the exception of significant late reporting 2021, and as shown by the increasing percentage of nominal catch data for which catch and effort data are available (Fig. 3).

-Figure 3: Annual percentage of total nominal catch of each of the IOTC species groups according to the date of submission of the georeferenced catch and effort data by each fleet to the IOTC Secretariat.
+Figure 3: Annual percentage of total nominal catch of each of the IOTC species groups according to the date of submission of the geo-referenced catch and effort data by each fleet to the IOTC Secretariat.
 The submission deadline is the 30th June of each year